cgtfarmer/template-html-css-js/README.md

 # How to use this template repo

-1. Create your own repo from this template, and navigate to your repo
+1. Use the green button on the top right to create your own repo from this template, and then navigate to your repo

 2. Settings > Pages